R Data Wrangling: data.table

 data.table column subsetting

-Remember that normal table subsetting uses “i” for rows, and “j” for columns.
+Remember: data.frame subsetting uses “i” for rows, and “j” for columns. data.table follows this.

 dt <- data.table(a = rnorm(5), b = rnorm(5), c = rnorm(5))